adrfer/vim-oh-my/README.md

 #### The `~/.vimrc.local` file

-To further customize your vim setup while using Vim Oh My, put whatever you need at the `~/.vimrc.local` file.
+To further customize your vim setup, put whatever you need at the `~/.vimrc.local` file.

 #### The `~/.tmux.conf.local` file